M-A-Sc/Keypointextractor-for-SIFT-ORB-FAST-and-AGAST/README.md

 # Keypointextractor-for-SIFT-ORB-FAST-and-AGAST
-Extract keypoints from image files with SIFT, ORB, FAST and AGAST algorithms

-Number of Keypoints are extracted (for each picture and algorithm) to a .csv file
+It's using SIFT, ORB, FAST and AGAST algorithms to extract keypoints from image files Number of Keypoints are extracted (for each picture and algorithm) to a .csv file